Siddhant-Ray/Cross-Traffic-Flow-Maximization-in-L2L3-Networks/README.md

 **I can't reach the expected bandwidth with `iperf3` and UDP traffic.**

 This is the expected behavior.
 The problem with `iperf3` is that it sends sequences of bursts of UDP packets, instead of sending UDP packets constantly.
-Because of that, the queues used in the devices will quickly become full upon a burst of UDP packets, and many packet will then be dropped.
+Because of that, the queues used in the devices will quickly become full upon a burst of UDP packets, and many packets will then be dropped.
 If you want to measure the available bandwidth with UDP traffic, we provide the `upd.py` script that is available on every host in the `/home` directory.
 To use it, you must first run it on the server side, and indicate as parameter the source IP of the UDP flow as well as the destination port.